-1.4.5 The Gambling Commission's relevant access provisions for each premises type are reproduced below:
+1.4.9 The Gambling Commission's relevant access provisions for each premises type are reproduced below:

-Type of premises Access provisions Casinos • the principal access entrance to the premises must be from a 'street'. no entrance to a casino must be from premises that are used wholly or mainly by children and/or young persons no customer must be able to enter a casino directly from any other premises which holds a gambling premises licence.
-Adult Gaming Centre • no customer must be able to access the premises directly from any other licensed gambling premises or one that is subject to a permit (eg uFEC).
+Type of premises Access provisions Casinos • the principal access entrance to the premises must be from a 'street'. • no entrance to a casino must be from premises that are used wholly or mainly by children and/or young persons no customer must be able to enter a casino directly from any other premises which holds a gambling premises licence.

+Type of premises Access provisions Adult Gaming Centre • no customer must be able to access the premises directly from any other licensed gambling premises or one that is subject to a permit (e.g. uFEC).
 Betting Shops access must be from a street or from another premises with a betting premises licence no direct access from a betting shop to another premises used for the retail sale of merchandise or services.
-In effect

-there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back of a café - the whole area would have to be licensed.

-Tracks no customer should be able to access the premises directly
+In effect there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back of a café - the whole area would have to be licensed.
+Tracks no customer should be able to access the premises directly from: a casino an adult gaming centre Bingo Premises no customer must be able to access the premises directly from: a casino an adult gaming centre a betting premises, other than a track Family Entertainment Centre No customer must be able to access the premises directly from: a casino an adult gaming centre betting premises, other than a track

-from:

-- a casino

-- an adult gaming centre

-Bingo Premises no customer must be able to access the premises directly

-from:

-- a casino

-- an adult gaming centre

-- a betting premises, other than a track

-Family Entertainment No customer must be able to access the premises directly

-Centre from:

-- a casino

-- an adult gaming centre

-- betting premises, other than a track

-1.4.6 Part 7 of the Guidance contains further guidance on this issue, which this Licensing Authority will also take into account in its decision-making.
+1.4.10Part 7 of the Guidance contains further guidance on this issue, which this Licensing Authority will also take into account in its decision-making.